Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - Studio + 1-bed mix gives Golden Visa stacking flexibility.

-- Service-charge cumulative +22% on tracked towers – net yield assumption needs stress test.
+- Service-charge cumulative +22% on tracked towers – model the trajectory into the net yield assumption.

-- Build quality mid-tier – fit-out quality is adequate not striking.
+- Build quality mid-tier – fit-out is adequate; walk a show apartment to set expectations.

-- Resale liquidity weak – 105+ days median on the studio segment.
+- Resale liquidity is wider – 105+ days median on the studio segment; plan the hold horizon.

-- 1% monthly headlines obscure the embedded financing premium (7–9% APR equivalent).
+- 1% monthly headlines obscure the embedded financing premium (7–9% APR equivalent) – compare against a non-resident mortgage quote before committing.

 How off-plan payment plans actually work in Dubai

 Five flavours dominate the 2026 market.
-I'll annotate them in order of buyer-friendliness.
+I'll annotate them in order of buyer-economics.

 Plan A – 10/40/50 (the standard)